btauras/overnight/media-sound/supercollider/files/README-gentoo.txt

 sclang with the "-d" option to select a different directory containing those two subdirs.)

+Make sure that you've created ~/.local/share/SuperCollider/ before attempting to run SC for the first time.

 Other Documentation in This Directory
 -------------------------------------
 Included in the SuperCollider source tree are quite a few .rtf files